MikheyevLab/Computing-Fall-2015/_posts/2015-09-16-1-welcome-to-computing.md

 # Homework
 These are exercises to be finished by next week's class.
 Please submit homework to Valentin as a pdf, using proper English, and proper formatting of code blocks.
 You are encouraged to write your responses in [Markdown](http://daringfireball.net/projects/markdown/syntax) a mini-language that allows for easy conversion of plain text to HTML with proper code highlighting.
 It is super-useful (the content of this site is written in Markdown).
 For writing in Markdown (and also for general programming) we recommend the excellent [Atom](https://atom.io) editor, which has installable packages that can convert Markdown to a variety of other formats, such such pdf (_e.g._, markdown-pdf, which is installable via Preferences -> Install).
 Of course, there are numerous other tools.

+## Due date
+The homework is due on Thursday 24th of September at *7:30am*.
+Please hand it to Valentin via e-mail, slack or in person till then.

 1. These are the most important linux commands you should know for sure.
 Describe what each one does in your own words
   - `ls`
   - `cd`